freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 **I found a typo, should I report an issue before I can make a pull request?**

-For typos and other wording changes, you can directly open pull requests without first creating an issues.
+For typos and other wording changes, you can directly open pull requests without first creating an issue.
 Issues are more for discussing larger problems associated with code, or more structural aspects of the curriculum.